 Texas Cord Blood Bank

-The Texas Cord Blood Bank (TCBB) is a unique statewide source of ethnically diverse, life-saving cord blood.
+The Texas Cord Blood Bank (TCBB), a program of GenCure, is a unique statewide source of ethnically diverse, life-saving cord blood.
 It is a nonprofit organization housed in the BioBridge Global facility and has partner hospitals throughout Texas for the collection of donated cord blood.

 Cord blood is the blood that remains in the placenta after a baby is born.
 Cord blood has been found to be a rich source of stem cells and can be used as an alternative to bone marrow to treat many life-threatening diseases.
 Because these cells are normally discarded after birth, this is the ultimate recycling project.